9 Indestructible houseplants that purify the air, even if you neglect them.

 It can be hard to believe that the air inside our home is often more toxic than the air outside.
 We tend to think of our homes as safe and clean.

+Then there are the chemicals in our homewares, plastics, furniture, furnishings and building materials and electronics.
 Even if you use natural cleaners and avoid chemicals as much as possible, Volatile Organic Compounds (VOCs) and other chemical compounds are shed or ‘off-gassed’ from electronics, particleboard furniture, paint, carpet, foam products, insulation, clothing bedding, plastics, personal care products…the list goes on.

-You can see how the chemicals in our home can quickly add up and the air quality deteriorate, which can lead to a very real problem called sick building syndrome.
+You can see how the chemicals in our home can quickly add up and make the air quality deteriorate, which can lead to a very real problem called sick building syndrome.

 Poor indoor air quality can cause symptoms like coughing, sneezing, watery eyes, fatigue, dizziness, headaches, and upper respiratory congestion, and in more serious cases asthma, wheezing, lung disease, rashes and nausea and vomiting.

 The first step and most important step to improving the air quality in your home is to reduce your use of chemicals.
 Natural cleaning is a good place to start.
 Other steps include ventilating your home well and cleaning it regularly.
+Often, second-hand furniture is healthier than new because it has already ‘off-gassed’ making it a cheap way to avoid chemicals.
+And of course, furnishings made from natural materials will also help indoor air quality.

 How houseplants help purify the air in your home